 Reptiles like this salamander can look pretty gross to some people.

 Squirrels love to take residence in attics, just like this one.
 But they can wreak havoc on your attic if you don’t catch them.
 Look out for these other pests that could be hiding in your attic.

 Who’s to say how these three dead mice wound up in this sink but it’s pretty gross.
 This sink probably smells something fierce.

 This squirrel found a way into a house by any means necessary.
 People have long tried to stop squirrels from eating birdseed, but their dogged determination usually ends in birdseed.
-Here are 10 chemical-free ways to get rid of pests.

 Watch out for wasps

 You never know where wasps will set up shop, especially in this spot on the roof.
 Here’s how to get rid of those wasps.

 Mice will creep into places that provide a semblance of warmth like this electrical box.
 These are the 10 most pest-infested cities in America.

 Ants at the gate

 Ah, another ant story.
 You’d think this one would be less repulsive simply because it took place outside the home, rather than inside it.
 Matt Prato at Tri State Gate in Bedford Hills, New York, was called to inspect and repair an automated driveway gate as part of a pre-sale renovation.
 In this case, the driveway gate was said to be “glitchy,” so Prato opened up the control panel.
 “The technician found ants.
 Lots and lots of ants.
 And then more ants.”
 It wasn’t the first time a control panel had been taken over by wildlife.
 Prato has seen mice nests inside control boxes, and frogs and snakes as well.
 “But being that ants are so small and quite persistent, they are often able to eat away at normal protective barriers and squeeze in tiny holes.
 Once they’re in the enclosure, serious damage usually isn’t far off.”
 Well, at least the mystery was solved.